Skip to main content

 • General contractors and construction management firms that contract with licensed subcontractors to perform electrical work are not required to have their own electrical contractor license.

-• Hold an active master electrician license,
+• Hold an active master electrician license, and

 • Be an owner, officer, or member of the business applying for the license, or a W-2 employee who is actively engaged in the company’s electrical work and cannot be employed as an electrician by any other contractor,

-• Not act as the responsible licensed individual for any other electrical contractor or employer, and
+• Not act as the responsible licensed individual for any other electrical contractor or employer,

-• Policy must be written by an insurance company licensed to sell insurance in Minnesota.
+Policies must be written by an insurance companies licensed to sell insurance in Minnesota.
+Proof of liability insurance can be an ACORD certificate or a DLI-approved certificate.

 • Minimum coverage of $100,000 per occurrence, $300,000 aggregate, and $50,000 in property damage coverage.

-3. You must provide a $25,000 surety bond.
+3. Provide a $25,000 surety bond.

 • Bond must be on a DLI-approved form.